-Melon Planting Guide
+Melon Planting & Growing Guide

 How delicious would it be to pluck a ripe, fresh Melon from your own garden?
 You can!
 Just follow a few simple steps to keep these heat-loving plants happy and they’ll reward you with plenty of flavorful Melons so juicy and sweet, you’ll wonder why you never grew them before.
 Our Melon plants will give you a healthy headstart and these planting tips will ensure you can give them everything they need to get to that tasty harvest!